-The BOW-based vector representation is obviously not an efficient method to capture the semantic information from documents with additional limitations of high dimensionality and sparsity, so researchers have proposed different methods to represent documents and words in an embedded low-dimensional continuous vector space.
-The word2vec algorithm developed at Google is such a distributed representation learning algorithm to extract both semantic and syntactic information for individual words in a sentence.
-It consists of a few related models that are used to produce the distributed representation of word embeddings.
+The BOW-based vector representation is obviously not an efficient method to capture the semantic information from documents with additional limitations of high dimensionality and sparsity, so researchers have proposed different methods to represent documents and words in an embedded lowdimensional continuous vector space.
+The word2vec algorithm developed at Google is a distributed representation learning algorithm for language modeling to extract both semantic and syntactic information for individual words in a sentence.
+It consists of a few related models to produce the distributed representation of word embeddings.
 These models are the continuous bag-of-words (CBOW) and the skip-gram as shown in Figure 1.
-The CBOW model predicts the current word from its surrounding context words within a window centered at the current word, on the other hand, while the skip-gram model predicts the surrounding context words within a window for this current word.
+The CBOW model predicts the current word from its surrounding context words within a window centered at the current word, on the other hand, the skip-gram model predicts the surrounding context words within a window according to this current word.
 The word2vec model is an unsupervised learning algorithm which can be trained with the hierarchical softmax and/or negative sampling method to reduce the computational complexity and make the learning process practical.
 These two models are the two-layer shallow neural networks.
 Word2vec takes as its inputs the high dimensional one-hot vectors of words in the corpus and produces a vector space of several hundred dimensions which are much smaller than the size of the vocabulary, such that each unique word in the corpus is represented by a continuous dense vector in the embedded vector space.
-A very salient feature of this kind of vector representation with the word embeddings is that word vectors are close to each other for semantically similar words, and they can be inferred from each other.
-This offers great benefits for semantic document analysis with traditional machine learning and deep learning algorithms.
+A very salient feature of this kind of vector representation with the word embeddings is that word vectors in the embedded subspace are close to each other for semantically similar words, and they can be inferred from each other.
+This offers great benefits for semantic document analysis with both traditional machine learning and deep learning algorithms.
+Also, the relationship between similar concepts can be inferred and compared in a quantitatively straightforward way as shown in Figure 2.